Touchdown celebration: NFL football

-Taunting and celebration are both offenses in the National Football League (NFL); as a result, gaudy displays are often frowned upon.
+Taunting and disruptive or showy celebration are both offenses in the National Football League (NFL); as a result, gaudy displays are often frowned upon.
 If the league views the act as highly offensive, large fines and even suspensions can be issued.
 In 2006 the NFL, in an effort to cut down on celebrations, amended its rules to include an automatic 15-yard penalty against any player who left his feet or uses a prop, like a towel, the goal post or post base or more specifically the football.
 The penalty was called as "excessive celebration", and the yardage was charged against the offending player's team when that team kicked off to the opposing team.
 The excessive celebration rule was severely scaled back in 2017; penalties for excessive celebration will henceforth only be called for using the goalposts as a prop (to avoid inadvertently warping the goalposts out of place), lewd or violent gestures, or prolonged celebrations intended to delay the game.
 Other restrictions still in place include the usage of outside props and any person not on the active roster for that game leaving the team box to celebrate (including inactive players or coaches); the penalty was also revised in 2019 to give the defensive team the option of enforcing the penalty on the extra point attempt, which could potentially push an extra point kick out to 48 yards and make it far less certain to be converted.

 Simply "spiking" the ball is not interpreted as excessive celebration unless the ball is spiked towards another player on the opposing team.
 Jumping onto the outer wall to accept contact from fans, such as the Lambeau Leap, is also not considered such, as it is off the field of play.